Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Results

 \subsection{Emergence and evolution of Floquet comb}

-To achieve a stable self-induced oscillation, we applied a fixed drive power \( P_\mathrm{d} = 10 \) dBm.
-As shown in Fig. \ref{fig3}\textbf{a}, we send a pump tone to cavity-2 and characterize the emergence and evolution of the frequency comb in the cavity response signal with different detuning $\Delta_\mathrm{p}=\omega_\mathrm{p} - \omega_\mathrm{c2} $ and power $P_{\mathrm{p}}$ (see Fig. \ref{fig3}\textbf{b}).
-The local minima occurring at the sideband frequencies \(\Delta_\mathrm{p} = m \omega_\mathrm{m}\) are due to the fact that the pump frequency matches one of the Floquet sidebands, thereby allowing efficient photon injection.
-We demonstrate the flexible tuning capability of the Floquet frequency comb within the range of \( -3\omega_\mathrm{m} \leq \Delta_\mathrm{p} \leq 3\omega_\mathrm{m} \).
-Notably, frequency comb can also emerge in the red sideband region of the cavity-2 (\(\Delta_\mathrm{p} < 0\)), which is completely absent in Kerr optomechanical combs (for \( \kappa < \Omega \)) \cite{miri2018Optomechanical, hu2021Generation, shin2022OnChip, wu2022Hybridized, krause2015Nonlinear}.
+To achieve a stable self-induced oscillation, we applied a fixed drive power $ P_\mathrm{d} = 10 $ dBm.
+As shown in Fig.~\ref{fig3}\textbf{a}, we send a pump tone to cavity-2 and characterize the emergence and evolution of the frequency comb in the cavity response signal with different detuning $\Delta_\mathrm{p}=\omega_\mathrm{p} - \omega_\mathrm{c2} $ and power $P_{\mathrm{p}}$ (see Fig.~\ref{fig3}\textbf{b}).
+The local minima occurring at the sideband frequencies $\Delta_\mathrm{p} = m \omega_\mathrm{m}$ are since the pump frequency matches one of the Floquet sidebands, thereby allowing efficient photon injection.
+We demonstrate the flexible tuning capability of the Floquet frequency comb within the range of $ -3\omega_\mathrm{m} \leq \Delta_\mathrm{p} \leq 3\omega_\mathrm{m} $.
+Notably, frequency comb can also emerge in the red sideband region of the cavity-2 ($\Delta_\mathrm{p} < 0$), which is completely absent in Kerr optomechanical combs (for $ \kappa < \Omega $)~\cite{miri2018Optomechanical, hu2021Generation, shin2022OnChip, wu2022Hybridized, krause2015Nonlinear}.
 In theory, the pump power could be much lower, but it is constrained by the limitations of the detection accuracy in our experimental setup.
-Fig. \ref{fig3}\textbf{c} shows an example of the frequency comb at \( \Delta_\mathrm{p} = -1 \times \omega_\mathrm{m} \).
-As the pump power increases, the number of detectable frequency comb teeth increases, but the pump power itself does not affect the emergence of the frequency comb.
+Fig.~\ref{fig3}\textbf{c} shows an example of the frequency comb at a pump detuning of $\Delta_\mathrm{p} = -\omega_\mathrm{m}$, with a repetition frequency set by $\omega_\mathrm{m}$.
+As the pump power increases, the number of detectable frequency comb teeth increases accordingly.
+Meanwhile, the entire set of comb teeth remains symmetrically distributed around $\omega_\mathrm{c2}$.

 For comparison, we also independently characterized the emergence and evolution of the Kerr optomechanical frequency comb in cavity-2.
-As shown by the red data points in Fig. \ref{fig3}\textbf{b}, the minimum threshold power $P_\mathrm{p-Kerr} = 11\ \mathrm{dBm}$ and occurs at the blue sideband $\Delta_\mathrm{p} \approx \Omega_\mathrm{m}$ because of maximized antidamping, triggering the optomechanical instability most efficiently.
+As shown by the red data points in Fig.~\ref{fig3}\textbf{b}, the minimum pump power $P_\mathrm{p-Kerr} = 11\ \mathrm{dBm}$ occurs at the blue sideband $\Delta_\mathrm{p} \approx \omega_\mathrm{m}$ because of maximized antidamping, triggering the optomechanical instability most efficiently.